 - The WWE Video Games from WWE 13 and onwards allows players to create arenas with filters from the 80s, 90s, late 90s and present day

-- Lackadaisy, alongside the Awesome Art and the well-researched details that goes well with the lives of the anthropomorphic gangster cats in 1920s St. Louis, filter the frames just like an authentic 1920s photograph.
+- Lackadaisy, alongside the Awesome Art and the well-researched details that goes well with the lives of the anthropomorphic gangster cats in 1920s St. Louis, filter the frames akin to an authentic 1920s photograph.

 - The appropriately named "1977" Instagram filter, which gives out a 1970s-style Polaroid look.